 Diet - Optimum Nutrition

 Nutrition is complicated, and there is no way to make it simple!
-I believe, as do many other experts, that efforts to make nutrition simple led to the schematic in 1992 of a USDA food pyramid which in hindsight contributed to the obesity epidemic in the US.
-While the 2005 USDA 'MyPyramid' (really a trapezoid) and the subsequent 2010 USDA 'MyPlate' represent significant conceptual improvements as compared with the 1992 Food Pyramid, I believe that the Healthy Eating Food Pyramid, initially developed by Dr. Walter Willett in the 1990’s, and printed in revised form in his book Eat, Drink, and Be Healthy (2001) offers a better pictorial guide to optimum nutrition.
+I believe, as do many experts, that efforts to make nutrition simple led to the schematic in 1992 of a USDA food pyramid which in hindsight contributed to the obesity epidemic in the US.
+While the 2005 USDA 'MyPyramid' (really a trapezoid) and the subsequent 2010 USDA 'MyPlate' represent significant conceptual improvements as compared with the 1992 Food Pyramid, I believe that the Healthy Eating Food Pyramid, initially developed by Dr. Walter Willett in the 1990’s, and printed in revised form in his book Eat, Drink, and Be Healthy (2001) offers a healthier pictorial guide to optimum nutrition.

 An important principle of nutrition is that the foods we eat may affect hormonal balance in the body.
 For years, I believed that ‘a calorie is a calorie is a calorie,’ a simplistic concept which can be labeled as the 'biochemical paradigm.'
 I now realize that the type of carbohydrate consumed (i.e. glycemic index) is important in part because of the hormonal effect of various forms of carbohydrates upon insulin levels.
 Additionally, the ratio of omega 3 fatty acid to arachidonic acid content of the diet is important because of the hormonal effect of these fats on eicosanoid (i.e. prostaglandin, leukotriene) hormone levels.
 The concepts of the type of polyunsaturated fat intake as it relates to eicosanoid synthesis and the glycemic index of carbohydrates as it relates to insulin secretion will be addressed more fully in the body of this article.